Influenza (Flu) Vaccine

 Tdap (Tetanus, Diphtheria and Pertussis) Vaccine

 Whooping cough (also known as pertussis) is a very contagious disease that still occurs very often in the United States.
 Whooping cough can cause serious illness in people of all ages, but it is particularly dangerous for babies.
-In fact, about half of babies younger than one-year-old with whooping cough end up in the hospital, and up to 20 babies die each year in the U.S. The younger the baby is when he or she gets whooping cough, the more likely he or she will need to be treated in a hospital.
+About half of babies younger than one-year old who have whooping cough end up in the hospital, and up to 20 babies die each year in the U.S. The younger the baby is when he or she gets whooping cough, the more likely he or she will need to be treated in a hospital.

 People with whooping cough usually spread the disease by coughing or sneezing while in close proximity to others.
 Parents, older siblings, and other family members/caregivers can give whooping cough to babies without even knowing that they have the disease.

 Whooping cough can cause uncontrollable, violent coughing that often makes it hard to breathe.
 After coughing, a person with whooping cough often needs to take deep breaths, which results in a “whooping” sound.

 Sometimes it is hard to know if your child has whooping cough because some babies with the disease don’t cough at all.
 Instead, whooping cough causes them to stop breathing and turn blue.

 To best protect both you and your baby from whooping cough, the CDC recommends that you receive a Tdap vaccine during your 27th through 36th week (in the 3rd trimester) of each pregnancy, preferably during the earlier part of this time period.
 This immunization recommendation for pregnant women is supported by the Centers for Disease Control and Prevention (CDC), the American College of Obstetrics and Gynecologists (ACOG), the American College of Nurse-Midwives (ACNM).